nesi/support-docs/docs/Scientific_Computing/Interactive_computing_using_Jupyter/Release_Notes_jupyter-nesi-org-nz/jupyter-nesi-org-nz_release_notes_19-12-2024.md

   boost: 0.1
 ---

-## New and Improved

-N/A

 ## Fixed

-- Update to the OnDemand message to only be visible to OnDemand users.
+- A message inviting you to use OnDemand rather than Jupyter on NeSI is now visible only to users who have been invited as Ondemand early access users.
 Note: users need to refresh their browser's cache.

 If you have any questions about any of the improvements or fixes,